Fermions and gravitational gyrotropy: Introduction

+There appears however to be no {\em fundamental} limitation that the gyrotropy should always be negligible.
+While the prefactor $\ell _{\rm Pl}^2$ is quite small, one must multiply it by the chiral column density $N_5$ to get the rotation, and that brings in an integration over a null geodesic which may extend even over cosmological scales.
+The smallness of the effects in the previous paragraph is due to the difficulty in accumulating significant chiral column densities by known means in the current Universe; it is not an absolute restriction.

+The remarkable simplicity and naturality of the formula (\ref{phrot}) is a strong reason for thinking that this effect may well be consequential for physics: it is plausibly a hint that there is important chiral physics involving gravity in the very early Universe.
+The energy scales would have to be high enough that a significant chiral column density was present, and there would have to be gravitational radiation.
+While this differs from most contemporary modeling, it is not so far removed from some ideas, for instance the ``gravitational leptogenesis'' scenario proposed by Alexander et al. \cite{APSJ}.
+These authors introduce a chiral symmetry breaking by coupling a complex inflaton field to the curvature.
+This creates elliptically polarized gravitational waves, which are then sources for a chiral current, as in eq. (\ref{DSeek}).
+A chiral density of leptons is thus generated very early.

-Because $j^5_a$ is parity-odd, the rotations will interconvert E- and B-polarizations of gravitational waves, and a characteristic prediction of this effect would be the creation of E-B correlations from E-E or B-B ones.
-There would be a corresponding correlation on the cosmic microwave background, because the electromagnetic polarization tensors respond directly to the gravitational waves.
+Here I will focus, not on modeling the very early Universe, but on general features of the gyrotropy, and on the possibility that it might have left imprints on physics which would be detectable in the near future.
+I will consider the possibility that there was at some period in the very early Universe a significant chiral number density through which primordial gravitational waves passed, leaving a polarization effect which might be detectable in the near future.
+Because $j^5_a$ is parity-odd, the gyrotropies will interconvert E- and B-polarizations of gravitational waves, and a characteristic prediction of this effect would be the creation of E-B correlations from E-E or B-B ones.
+There would also be, in general (for spatially inhomogeneous chiral densities), a creation of circularly polarized gravitational waves.

+There will be consequences for the cosmic microwave background (CMB), because of the correlations in the gravitational waves passing through it (and not because of any other new physics).
+There will be no creation of circular CMB polarization, because there is no mechanism for that in the standard model.
+On the other hand, there will be a creation of E-B and T-B correlations in the CMB.
+(See ref. \cite{KamionkowskiKovetz,CNSTZ} for current prospects for the detection of cosmic microwave background B-modes.)
+That we get such correlations is not really a surprise (since any change linear in $j^5_a$ must be parity-odd), but the details of the mechanism point to a more primitive issue.